 The team's Expense Report should reflect what it would cost another team to recreate the solution, not necessarily what the team actually paid for materials.
-It must not be used as a scoring element.
-The Expense Report will be submitted, along with any receipts, through the Resource Area.
+Any receipts will be submitted as images or PDFs as part of the Expense Report.

 On the Prep Checklist, the team will certify the safety of the solution, fill out a checklist of required elements, and complete the Declaration of Independence information.
 If a team is presenting in a language other than the language of the tournament, there is a place on this form for the inclusion of a translated script.
 This script must only contain dialogue.
-Appraisers must not read and/or consider any non-dialogue information (e.g. stage directions or a plot synopsis) when scoring the team's solution.
+Appraisers must not read and/or consider any non-dialogue information (e.g., stage directions or a plot synopsis) when scoring the team's solution.

 Your tournament may decide to have teams submit the required online forms prior to the date of the tournament so they can be checked by a Pre-Tournament Prep Appraiser to ensure all of the forms are filled out.
 Alternatively, your tournament may decide to complete all online form review in the Prep Area on site at the tournament.
 Your Regional, Affiliate, and/or Tournament Director will communicate this to the Team Managers prior to the tournament.
-See the Step-by-Step Guide to the Resource Area for Officials for more information about navigating the online forms.